 New Rule January 27, 2014 - click here for information.
 Owners are responsible for their pets and pet droppings.
 If the area around your home contains excessive feces, you will be given a violation notice and will be fined.
 If your lawn needs to be replaced, you will be held responsible for that cost.
 Also, pets are not to be chained or leashed to a stake or tree.
 You must be with your pet at all times and the pet must be leashed.

 All visitors are allowed a maximum of 72 hours in the visitor parking.
 If there is a special circumstance where your visitor requires additional time, please contact the Board or Managing Agent so that arrangements can be made.

 It is prohibited by the Brier Ridge HOA for anyone to park or block a street or someone’s garage or driveway.
 You cannot park in front of your garage because it will block the road or someone’s garage or driveway.
-If you park in the road, you will have your vehicle towed without further warning.
+If you park in the road, you will have your vehicle towed without further warning and/or a $100 fine will be levied against you.
 Please email email@example.com or call 385-238-0370 with the license plate and model of any vehicle that appears abandoned or is parking illegally.
 Call Brett's Towing at 801-621-0017 if your vehicle has been towed.

 To be part of Brier Ridge you have to follow some rules.
 Please be aware that rules can change from time to time.
 But we will keep them updated on this website

 Please remember to lock your house and car doors.
 Also, please let Kristi know if any lights are out at the garages.